Telepsychiatry at CAMH

 - In the GPRM, clients are placed on a waitlist to be assessed by the first available psychiatrist for a one-time consultation.

 - In the ICM, psychiatrists are partnered with a community-based organization for regularly scheduled direct and indirect care.
 In this model, each psychiatrist meets with their partner organization (e.g., FHT, CHC, AHAC etc.) via videoconference on a bi-weekly basis for a three hour session comprised of both direct client care (e.g. assessment, diagnosis and treatment recommendations) and indirect client care (e.g. consultation, supervision and system planning).
 The ICM was designed to address identified needs by increasing continuity of care for clients and increasing capacity in primary care by building virtual multi-disciplinary care teams.
-Since its inception in 2014, 18 community organizations have partnered with CAMH Telepsychiatry, with that number continuing to grow.
+Since its inception in 2014, 44 community organizations have partnered with CAMH Telepsychiatry, with that number continuing to grow.
+Click here to view a map of the ICM communities.

 CAMH Telepsychiatry is also conducting a research study to examine client mental health outcomes in the ICM as compared to the GPRM, and to evaluate whether outcomes are affected by post-consultation follow-ups with patients and their providers.
 The findings of this research will help to inform quality improvement initiatives, will contribute to the evidence-base around best practice in telemental health, and will help guide future innovations in care delivery.